-Accreditation: Royal College of Physicians & Surgeons of Canada
+Accreditation: Royal College of Physicians and Surgeons of Canada a

-The residency is 12-months in duration divided into rotations as follows:
+The residency is 13 blocks (12-months) in duration divided into rotations as follows:

 The program consists of four major educational components:

 - performing autopsies and scene visits

 - observation of autopsies and court testimony

 See the Royal College of Physicians and Surgeons website for further information regarding forensic pathology training.

 You must have completed residency training in an RCPSC-accredited program in General Pathology or Anatomical pathology.

 Deadline for applications: June 30 of the PGY3 year.
 For example: June 30, 2020 to begin July 1, 2022.